brothertoad/notes/media.md

 - Buffalo Springfield - Go And Say Goodbye
 - Poco - Go And Say Goodbye (Blue Dogs and Buddy Woodward also did covers according to secondhandsongs.com)
 - Linda Ronstadt remastered
-- Leann Rimes - Big Deal
+- LeAnn Rimes - Big Deal
 - Echo And The Bunnymen - Lips Like Sugar
 - Matchbox Twenty - Unwell and She's So Mean
 - Walk The Moon - Shut Up And Dance With Me